 Tests of General Intellectual Ability assess an individual’s overall intellectual potential, and they form the basis of describing the child’s individual profile of strengths and weaknesses.
-These tests measure a person’s ability to problem-solve and analyse in verbal and abstract formats; the ability to complete tasks quickly; and the ability to mentally manipulate information.
+These tests measure a child’s ability to problem-solve and analyse in verbal and abstract formats; the ability to complete tasks quickly; and the ability to mentally manipulate information.

 These tests of general intelligence are suited to children with learning difficulties, as they do not involve any reading or writing: they are therefore a measure of intelligence irrespective of academic achievement.

 There are one of two tests that can be administered, depending on the child’s age:

 - Wechsler Preschool and Primary School Intelligence Test (WPPSI) – suitable for younger children aged 2 years 6 months to 7 years 7 months.

 - Wechsler Intelligence Test for Children (WISC) – suitable for older children between the ages of 6 and 16.

 The Wechsler Individual Achievement Test (WIAT) is used as a measure of academic achievement.
 It enables the assessment of a broad range of academic skills, including reading, written language, oral skills, and mathematics.
 The assessment is normally administered in conjunction with a general intelligence test in order to understand the child’s academic results in light of their overall cognitive ability.
 For example one would expect that if a child’s intellectual ability was above average, then their academic ability should also be above average.
 Also, if intellectual ability is below average then below average academic ability is expected.
 If there is a discrepancy between the two tests then this indicates that there may be an issue that needs further investigation.